MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Social Networks

-The following connectors are under social networks.
+The following table lists the social network connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |